 - A coin (US) depicting on one side a bison, the other a native american

-- A film sequence taken by Thomas Edison of native americans dancing the hole buffalo dance.
+- A film sequence taken by Thomas Edison of native americans dancing "the buffalo dance".

-- A film sequence of Edison of a dying elephant - the very first recording made with gelatin film, showing the very first electrocution by man.
+- A film sequence of Edison depicting a dying elephant - the very first recording made with gelatin film, showing the very first electrocution by man.

 - A film clip of a whale carcass, as it is blown into pieces by man made explosives

-- A book spread where Albert Speer, The nazi "architect", explains his most powerful architectural piece ever - The Cathedral of Light
+- A book spread where Albert Speer, Hitlers "architect general", explains his most powerful architectural piece ever - The Cathedral of Light

 - Audio quotes hearable in some rooms